 Who am I?

-I currently live in California with my wife and son, drawn to America by the diversity of landscapes and opportunities to travel.
+I currently live in Colorado with my wife and son, drawn to America by the diversity of landscapes and opportunities to travel.

 Photography started to mean more to me than just capturing memories of travels and places I'd visited, it increasingly became about bringing those special places home with me in the most real way possible, sharing them with others and telling the stories of these remarkable places.
 The natural world is under more human induced stress than ever before.
 We all have a part to play in protecting and preserving our planet and I think photographers have a great opportunity to play a prominent role in these conversations.
 These are arguably some of the most important conversations of our generation.

 What's my goal?